koyahness/koyah-smart-security-portfolio/Invariant-testing-failed.md

  * Because you are rounding down, the user will receive 0 tokens for their 1 share (if the math results in 0.999).
  * The totalAssets in the vault will remain \ge the ghost_totalSumOfBalances.
  * The test passes!
-Would you like me to show you how to set up "Differential Testing," where we compare your contract's math against a known-perfect Python or JavaScript model?